zarpafantasma/corpus_rythmos/I- Scientific_Papers/002-en_US-Scale_Clock_Geometry.md

 **1.4 Scope and falsifiability**

-RTM is intended for **bins**—domains where environment is stable enough that clocks are $`L`$-independent.
+RTM is intended for **bins**, domains where environment is stable enough that clocks are $`L`$-independent.
 The theory **predicts its own failure modes**: non-power curvature or regime mixtures produce holonomy and non-vanishing collapse statistics.
 These are **scope boundaries**, not defects.

 **1.5 Paper roadmap**